• 0

 • Will be darker in the afternoon and evening.

-• Include garden lighting in your design, maybe a fire pit if you’re a night owl that wants to entertain in the evening
+• Include garden lighting in your design, maybe a fire pit if you're a night owl who wants to entertain in the evening

 Aspect Plan East